roddhjav/apparmor.d/docs/development/workflow.md

     - Install the profile to `/etc/apparmor.d/`
     - Load the profile by restarting the AppArmor service.

-More advanced development, like editing the abstractions or working over multiple profiles at the same time requires installing the full development package.

 For this individual profile installation to work, the full package needs to be installed, regardless of the installation method ([dev](#development-package) or [stable](../install.md)).

 ## Program Profiling